RanjitPatil/BiBi-Wiper/README.md

 ## Dynamic Analysis

+- Upon execution, the BiBi-Windows Wiper checks to see if any arguments have been passed to the BiBi Wiper to destroy the directory, If no argument is provided then it performs the following actions.

-- Upon execution, the Wiper fetches the number of processors, calculates the threads accordingly using ```GetNativeSystemInfo()``` and prints the target directories and thread information on the console.
+- Wiper fetches the number of processors, calculates the threads accordingly using GetNativeSystemInfo() and prints the target directories and thread information on the console.

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/6e861f06-9bfa-484b-8e33-9fe210bf5080)

-- It reads the hardcoded path: "C:\Users".
+- Then it reads the hardcoded path: "C:\Users".

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/2ffc724a-5589-4908-aba7-97d85b3947d8)

-- Gets the currently available disk drives using ```GetLogicalDrives()``` where the return value is the bitmask, then it iterates through the A-Z (26) drives.
-It next does a bittest with the retrieved bitmask to determine the accessible drives on the system and appends ":\" to the drive name.
+- After that it Iterates through the A-Z (26) disk drives using GetLogicalDrives(), where the return result is the bitmask.
+It next does a bittest with the received bitmask to determine the system's accessible drives and appends ":" to the drive name.

-- Then for the available drives except the C drive it executes the ```GetDriveTypeA()``` which retrives the drive type, The BiBi-Windows Wiper here only targets the following drive types:
+- Then, except for the C drive, it calls the GetDriveTypeA() function, which returns the drive type.
+The BiBi-Windows Wiper exclusively targets the following drive types:

     DRIVE_FIXED

     DRIVE_REMOVABLE

     DRIVE_RAMDISK

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/17c36a31-5357-47c1-9808-d81c5152d290)

-- Further it creates a new thread which reads the commands stored in reverse, & then creates a new process using ```CreateProcessA()``` to execute those commands.
+- Further, it creates a new thread that reads the commands stored in reverse and then creates a new process using ```CreateProcessA()``` to execute those commands.

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/58b8cf73-4814-4d49-8f21-4e5cc5281e61)

-- Following are the commands executed by Bibi.
+- Following are the commands executed by Bibi Wiper.

     1.  `cmd.exe /c bcdedit /set {default} recoveryenabled no` - Disables Windows Recovery Environment